Photo Scanning Services

 We understand that many of your photos are old, fragile, or perhaps already damaged.
 We handle each one with care.
 We accept photos of any size, age, or condition.
 We are often the last hope of preservation before a cherished memory is lost.

-The most common size photos are 3x5 and 4x6 inches, though we see those as small as 1x1.
+The most common size photos are 3x5 and 4x6 inches, though we see vintage or school photos as small as 1x1.

 In the 1940s, many photos were glued to black paper backing and stored in albums.
 In the 1970s, some photos were attached to cardboard backing.